 Ginkaku-ji Temple’s official name is Higashiyama Jisho-ji Temple.
 Even on Google Maps, when you search for “Ginkakuji”, “Higashiyama-Jisho-ji” is displayed.
 Don’t worry, this is Ginkakuji Temple.
 The most convenient way to reach Ginkakuji Temple from Kyoto Station is by bus, as there is no nearby train station.

-It takes about 35 minutes to get here from Kyoto Station.
+It takes about 35 minutes from Kyoto Station.

 The photo above is the entrance to Ginkakuji Temple.
 There were still some autumn leaves left at the entrance, giving it a nice atmosphere.